OpenConext-Attic/OpenConext-idensys/README.md

 mvn deploy
 ```

-You will need the configure the username and password for the repositories `openconext-releases` and `openconext-releases` in your
+You will need the configure the username and password for the repositories `openconext-releases` and `openconext-snapshots` in your
 ~/.m2/settings.xml.
 Use [settings.example.xml](src/test/resources/templates/settings.example.xml) as a template.